bocajs/NodeBotDays/README.md

 READY!
 IT'S BLINKING!!!
 ```
+NOW it's time for you to use the  [Johnny-Five Examples & API](http://johnny-five.io/examples/) to make something wonderful!

 # NOTES & ERRORS
 There are three directories in this repo that are per each platform (Windows, Mac, Linux).<BR>